-&lt;sup>5 The national standing of the armed forces varied greatly from country to country depending on historical experience.
-In Poland and Romania the military was held in high standing, in Hungary and the Czech Republic not so.
-However, irrespective of their national standing as a corporate group they were a repository of old thinking and represented an obstacle to successful democratisation.
+5 The national standing of the armed forces varied greatly from country to country, depending on historical experience.
+In Poland and Romania, the military was held in high standing, while in Hungary and the Czech Republic this was not the case.
+However, irrespective of their national standing as a corporate group, the several national militaries were repositories of old thinking and represented an obstacle to successful democratization.